richashworth/planningpoker/README.md

 ## Building

-To build from the source code
+To build from the source code:

 `./gradlew`